 Dr Thomas-Leo True.
 Art historian specialising in Renaissance and Baroque architecture in Rome and the Papal States.
-He received his doctorate from Cambridge University, and also studied at the British School at Rome where he was Rome Scholar (2009-10), Giles Worsley Fellow (2013) and is now Assistant Director.
-He has lived in Le Marche and is currently writing his first book on the Marchigian Cardinals of Pope Sixtus V.
+He received his doctorate from Cambridge University, and also studied at the British School at Rome where he was Rome Scholar (2009-10), Giles Worsley Fellow (2013) and subsequently Assistant Director (2015-18).
+He has lived in Le Marche and is at present Executive Director of the Hay Castle.
+He is currently writing his first book on the Marchigian Cardinals of Pope Sixtus V.